Particular/docs.particular.net/nservicebus/azure/faq.md

 - Transports
 ---

-This document combines frequently asked questions related to the azure transports and azure hosting options.
+This document combines frequently asked questions related to the Azure transports and Azure hosting options.

 ## Azure Storage Queues